 Notice that network biases are usually excluded from the penalty term E_W .
 Using the modified performance function (Eq.
 3-13) will cause the network to have smaller weights, and this will force the network response to be smoother and less likely to overfit.
 This eliminates the guesswork required in determining the optimum network size.
 Unfortunately, finding the optimal value for α and β is not a trivial task.
 If we make α/β too small, we may get over-fitting.
 If α/β is too large, the network will not adequately fit the training data.
 A rule of thumb is that a little regularization usually helps [15].
 It is important that weight decay regularization does not require that a validation subset be separated out of the training data.
 It uses all of the data.
 This advantage is especially noticeable in small sample size situations.
-Another nice property of weight decay regularization is that it can lend numerical robustness to the Levenberg-Marquardt algorithm.
-The L-M approximation to the Hessian of Eq.
+Another nice property of weight decay regularization to the Hessian of Eq.
 (3-13) is moved further away from singularity due to a positive addend to its diagonal: